 We’re excited to be partnering with Cornerstone Partners, Engage Inclusivity and Diversity VC on a new research project exploring VC funding for Black and diverse founders in the UK.
-This report will include data on how many Black and minority ethnic founders have achieved VC backing, as well as their experiences of securing capital.
-It’s scheduled for publication later this year — so do keep a lookout for it.
-If you’d like to be notified of its release, you can sign up to our newsletter here.
+This report includes data on how many Black and minority ethnic founders have achieved VC backing, as well as their experiences of securing capital.
+It’s scheduled for publication later this year — so keep an eye out for it, and explore our diversity hub here for further resources.

 In the meantime, we’ve spotlighted six Black-owned businesses that have successfully secured equity fundraisings.
 From inclusive insurance to loyalty cards designed to support Black-owned businesses, these startups are on very promising trajectories.

 Founders: Oliver & Alexander Kent-Braham & David Goate

 Sector: Insurance services